by FEMAELSTROM, HSM team writer

 Figin D’an and the Modal Nodes.

 The Creature Cantina band.
 The iconic bubble-headed band that plays far out and wacky instruments from a long time ago in a galaxy far far away, playing for your enjoyment.
 They are NPCs, but excellent ones.
 They do what every band should do: play no matter what the people around them do.
-They play all the famous songs, and the dance floor in front of them — though small — seems to hold just enough people and make it feel crowded and happily active.
+They play all the famous songs, and the dance floor in front of them — through small — seems to hold just enough people and make it feel crowded and happily active.

 Though it is now an older place in the frontier that is Home, it’s still a great place to hang out with friends and even find a few new ones that share the mutual love of all things sci-fi and fantasy.
 There are a few drawbacks to voice, but nothing that should keep anybody away.
 There is a curtain that doesn’t allow you entrance into a room that has been under construction for so long it seems that it will never be done, likely due to budget cutbacks or somesuch.

-There are no rewards here, and no games or activities to entertain you, like Sodium has at its hub in the bartending game.
+There are no rewards here, and no games or activities to entertain you as Sodium has at its hub in the bartending game.
 Like any other place, the music gets repetitive after a while, but that’s ok when you sit and indulge in that ‘Jawa juice’ and watch the swarms of Stormtroopers and Boba Fetts standing around adding to a rich flavor that helps this virtual world become a little bit more real.

-In the end, all anybody can measure a space by is whether or not you want to go there; whether or not you like it enough to hang out there and find the fun in it.
-I personally have it on my favorites list, and still enjoy it.
+In the end, all anybody can measure space by is whether or not you want to go there; whether or not you like it enough to hang out there and find the fun in it.
+I personally have it on my favorites list, and still, enjoy it.
 Business has slowed since the advent of the Hub, but there are always new people coming and going, and some people that are veterans there.
 Being void of games or activities, this space still stands out as a great destination to just hang out in and let the Force be with you.
 Enjoy that Jawa juice!